starship/starship/docs/fr-FR/config/README.md

 - The current directory contains a `pyproject.toml` file
 - The current directory contains a file with the `.py` extension (and `scan_for_pyfiles` is true)
 - The current directory contains a `Pipfile` file
-- The current directory contains a `tox.ini` file
+- Le répertoire courant contient un fichier `tox.ini`
-- The current directory contains a `setup.py` file
+- Le répertoire courant contient un fichier `setup.py`
 - The current directory contains a `__init__.py` file
 - A virtual environment is currently activated